|

 - The freshly poured cans of Slurm, as they roll down the assembly

-line, "slide" across the conveyor belt, a side-effect of imperfectly
+line, "slide" across the conveyor belt, a side-effect of

 choreographed animation.